 How is RipoffReport.com educating companies?

-• Ripoff Revenge is Ed Magedson’s precursor to The Ripoff Report.
-It arose out of his personal frustration from getting harassed by businesses and the on-again-off-again support of local government while he was running his Flower Children business (selling flowers on street corners) in the ‘70’s and in the ‘80’s dealing with the corrupt small town yahoos in Tupper Lake New York (see the first articles written about Tupper Lake.
+- Ripoff Revenge is Ed Magedson’s precursor to The Ripoff Report.
+It arose out of his personal frustration from getting harassed by businesses and the on-again-off-again support of local government while he was running his Flower Children business (selling flowers on street corners) throughout the ‘70’s and in the ‘80’s dealing with the corrupt small town yahoos in Tupper Lake New York (see the first articles written about Tupper Lake.
 This is one of the few times Ed used Ripoff Report and created Ripoff Reports.

-• “I’d taken a suit along with all my laundry into a local dry-cleaner one morning because I spilled something on it and needed it cleaned up for an event that night.
-When I came back that afternoon to pick it up, I was told by the owner, “Me no have suit.”
+- “I’d taken a suit along with all my laundry into a local dry-cleaner one morning because I needed everything cleaned up for an appointment the next day.
+When I came back that afternoon to pick it up, I was told by the owner, “Me no have suit or laundry.”
 I told him he did have it because I dropped it off that morning and had my receipt to pick it up.
 He said, “No. Wrong store.
 This from different store.
 Me no have suit.”
 This went on for a few minutes and I eventually left, frustrated that there was nothing I could do.
 It was my word against his, yet we both knew he had the suit.” or, he gave it away by mistake.

-• “What I did was come back with a clap-board on my back that said I was being ripped off by that dry-cleaner.
+- “What I did was come back with a clap-board on my front back that said I was being ripped off by that dry-cleaner.
 I stopped everyone who passed me.
 Eventually, after about 30 minutes, the owner came out.
 He handed me my suit and said, “Please go.”
 That’s when I realized that rip off businesses hate it when other a local news station producer was picking up some laundry, she read my flyer and told the cleaners they were coming back with cameras to do a story.
 People pulled in the parking lot, walked over to me first, no one dropped off their laundry.
 That’s when I knew what I was born to do.
 I really felt like everything I’d learned up to that point – all the frustrations, all the emotional roller-coasters with businesses who wanted to put my flower selling business “out of businesses”, could be fought against and won – by the consumer.
 They just needed a stronger voice.”